fajela/internal-links-anchors-overlap/README.md

 ## More Information

-For a detailed explanation and context on how and why to use this script, check out our [blog post](https://fajela.com/code/anchor-text-overlaps/) on the Fajela website.
+For a detailed explanation and context on how and why to use this script, check out our [blog post on internal links anchor text ovelap](https://fajela.com/code/anchor-text-overlaps/) on the Fajela website.